JoeyStanley/real/cv.md

 <strong>Joseph A. Stanley</strong>. “(thr)-tapping in American English: Articulatory motivations and social factors.”
 The 5th Annual Linguistics conference at UGA (LCUGA5).
 Athens, GA.
 October 12–13, 2018.
 <a href="/downloads/181012-lcuga5_thr.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>

 <strong>Joseph A. Stanley</strong> & [Kyle Vanderniet](https://clyguy.wixsite.com/profile).
 "What el[t]se is happening[k] with Utah English consonants?"
 American Dialect Society (ADS) Annual Meeting.
 Salt Lake City, UT.
 January 5–8, 2018.
-(With ADS student travel grant)
 <a href="/downloads/180108-ads2018-utah.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>

 <strong>Joseph A. Stanley</strong>, Margaret E. L. Renwick, William A. Kretzschmar Jr., Rachel M. Olsen, & Michael Olsen.
 "The Gazetteer of Southern Vowels."
 American Dialect Society (ADS) Annual Meeting.
 Salt Lake City, UT.
-January 5–8, 2018. (with Linguistic Atlas Project travel award)
+January 5–8, 2018.
 <a href="http://lap3.libs.uga.edu/u/jstanley/vowelcharts/" class="link" title="visit this site" target="_blank"></a>
 <a href="/downloads/180105-ads2018-gsv.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>
 <a href="/downloads/180105-ads2018-gsv-abstract.pdf" class="abstract" target="_blank" title="open a pdf of the abstract to this presentation in a new window"></a>